Kitty Chen

 Kitty Mei-Mei Chen is a playwright and actress and the author of five full-length plays and numerous short plays and children's stories.
-She received the 1992–93 NEA Fellowship in Playwriting.
+She received the 1992–1993 National Endowment for the Arts Fellowship in Playwriting.

 Early life

 Chen was born in Shanghai, China, and raised in Philadelphia, Pennsylvania.

 Education

-Chen earned a BA degree in mathematics from Pembroke College (Brown University) in Providence, R.I.
+Chen earned a Bachelor of Arts degree in mathematics from Pembroke College in Brown University.
 After graduation, Chen went to New York City to study at the Martha Graham School as a scholarship student, acted professionally for many years before becoming a playwright.
 Chen resides in New York City.

 Career

 Writing

 Chen's received an NEA playwriting fellowship for her first play, Eating Chicken Feet.
 It had a first public reading at East West Players in Los Angeles, was workshopped at Playwright's Theatre of New Jersey, and subsequently was co-produced at Westside Theatre by Women's Project and Pan Asian Repertory.
 Blending the absurd and playful with the dark and painful, the play examines the effects of divorce on a Chinese-American family.
 "Ms. Chen's dramatic imagination is obviously unusual.
 More important, it is always unpredictable," writes The New York Times.
 It was also produced in Hawaii at Kumu Kahua Theater.